kingluddite/web-dev-notes/full-stack/udemy/traverse/352n-node-masterclass-express-mongodb/section-11-documentation-deploy/70-documentation-with-postman-docgen.md

 * -o (output)

-* You should see index.html successfully generated to index.html (in folder where you created it)
+* You should see `index.html` successfully generated to `index.html` (in folder where you created it)

 ## Show this page on the index of our api
-* Just place the `index.html` generated file into the public folder
+* Just place the `index.html` generated file into the public folder inside our local site

 ## Comment out the test route
 `server.js`